Timoite/GenAI-Hackathon/README.md

 # GenAI-Hackathon
-repo for That team in GenAI hackathon
+Repo for That Team in GenAI Hackathon

+## Timeliner -- A History of Everything